EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 He was among 12 Medal of Honor recipients in the 4th Marine Division.

 Anderson was honored in a ceremony conducted by the Sequim VFW in 1984.

-But it wasn’t until 1997, more than 50 years after his death, that his gravestone in the New Tacoma Cemetery indicated that he received the nation’s highest honor for heroism.
+But it wasn’t until 1997, more than 50 years after his death, that his gravestone in the New Tacoma Cemetery was engraved with words that he had earned the nation’s highest honor for heroism.

-His ultimate sacrifice also went largely unnoticed in Port Angeles until four more years passed.
+Anderson’s ultimate sacrifice went largely unnoticed in Port Angeles until four more years passed.